hungptit/tools/README.md

 ## Tutorial ##

-Below are some practical exampeles for mlocate, mfind, fgrep, codesearch, and source2tests command.
+Below are some practical examples for mlocate, mfind, fgrep, codesearch, and source2tests commands.

 ### mupdatedb ###